thatbeer/Nature_inspired/project01.1/README.md

   - `pop_stats(population:List[List[int]]) -> (float,(int,float))`: Returns statistical values for a population.
   - `find_combinations(...) -> List[Tuple[Any, ...]]`: Returns all combinations of provided parameters.
   - `load_yaml(path) -> Config`: Loads configuration details from a YAML file.

+### core/search.py
+- contains the utilization function to run the genetic algorithm experiment for maximum 1000 generation, 3000 generation, and 5000 generation with the visualization function.

 ## @ `conf` directory
 -  contains yaml configuration files for logging with SoleExp and Speculator class. visit `conf/exp1.template.yaml` to observe how the conf is structred/